STS Vermont

 A Match Made in…Five Guys?
 The Story of Biblical Counseling at ERBC

-Marty Bascomb and Femi Oni
+Marty Bascom and Femi Oni

 Marty has pastored the East Randolph Baptist Church since 2002 and has enjoyed seeing the church growing and understanding the truth and application of the gospel.
 Marty has four kids and was married to Julie in 1998.
 He grew up in New England and after a few years in Kentucky came back to serve in Vermont.
 Marty enjoys serving his small town and the way of life in rural Vermont.